camfindlay/nzgoal-se/pages/policy-principles.md

 Each Policy Principle is set out below.

-### Public release and open access of agency software using free and open source licences.
+### Open access and public release of agency software using free and open source licences.

 ##### 14